 The ability to capture the voice of your consumer today is quite abundant and that’s a fantastic thing.
+No wonder having a virtual receptionist you can rely on is essential in addressing your consumers.
 Like at most businesses, Brand Thunder continuously looks at how it can improve its product.
 We’re thankful for the various channels available that allow our users to voice their own thoughts on where we should focus.
 Collectively, we build a better product faster.

 I’ve captured the placements and tools we find most useful to hear what our customers have to say.
 Would love to know your thoughts if there are some obvious ones we’ve missed.

 In the web applications business, you realize that when you get a lot of people trying your product, you get a lot of people leaving it.
 That’s a great pool of people to help you understand likes and dislikes.
 We tapped into it by looking through the WordPress Plugins in search of a survey tool we could use on our Uninstall page.
 We felt Surveys fit our need best and the developer offered good information on his site.

 Get Satisfaction has been our support tool for a long time.
 The site has been growing its capability and adjusting its pricing structure to be more available to small businesses.
 It’s a great place to talk directly with your consumers and address their immediate needs.
 We’ve been able to help users find the tweak they need to a product for features that aren’t available or haven’t rolled out yet.
 It’s been a great community tool.